rogorido/sistercities/sistercities.md

 Think of an article of wikipedia, for instance [London](https://en.wikipedia.org/wiki/London).
 As you can see in this article you can find an incredibly huge amount of information about London (economic, historic, climatic, and so on).
 But the question is: how to get this information out of the article?
 Unfortunately this is very complicated.
 This is one of the reasons why Wikidata was created.
 We can look at the page in Wikidata dealing with [London](https://www.wikidata.org/wiki/Q84) (by the way: in every wikipedia page you can find on the left side a link to the wikidata object of the item explained in the article).

 As you can see the wikidata page of London is completely different.
 In it you can find different kind of data structured as a kind of table. mejorar!!!
+Unfortunately not all data in the wikipedia page are already present in the wikidata page.
+But many of them will slowly be incorporated.

 The most important aspect of this (at the first sight very boring) page is the fact that this data **can be queried** using a query language.
 In other words: the data can be extracted and eventually??? used for different analyses.

 # Cities and sistercities in Europe

 The analysis behind this tutorial is a very simple one.
 I was always fascinating by the fact that many cities have sistercities around the world.
 As a historian a lot of more or less relevant questions arise out of this empirical fact.
 This is a very modern phenomenon which probably began in the 19th century.
-The existence of this relationships has maybe to do with strong economic relations or with the fact that many inmigrants of one of the cities migrated to the other one.
+The existence of this relationships has maybe to do with strong economic relations or with the fact that many immigrants of one of the cities migrated to the other one.

 or for instance: are many German cities related to French cities?
 This could maybe be interpreted (as far as these relationships began after the II World War) as an attempt to